 New Mexico is in the southwestern region of the United States.
 It covers an area of 121,697 square miles, making it the fifth-largest state in terms of land area.
 The state shares borders with Colorado to the north, Oklahoma and Texas to the east, Arizona to the west, and Mexico to the south.

-As observed on the map, the tree-covered Rocky Mountains extend south from Colorado into the north-central part of New Mexico.
+The state's geography includes mountain ranges, deserts, plateaus, and canyons.
+The Rocky Mountains run through northern New Mexico, while the Chihuahuan Desert dominates the southern part of the state.
 Significant mountain ranges include the Jemez, Sangre de Cristo, and Zuni.
-Situated in the northeast of Taos, in the state’s northern part is the Wheeler Peak – New Mexico’s highest point, rising at an elevation of 13,167ft (4,013m).
+Situated in the northeast of Taos, in the state's northern part, is Wheeler Peak – New Mexico's highest point, rising at an elevation of 13,167ft.

-The Rio Grande River, rising in southwestern Colorado, flows south through the state of New Mexico, later forming the natural borders between Mexico and Texas.
+The Rio Grande River, rising in southwestern Colorado, flows south through New Mexico, forming the natural borders between Mexico and Texas.
 Other significant rivers include the Canadian, Gila, and Pecos rivers.
-New Mexico’s lowest point as marked on the map by an inverted yellow triangle is, located on the state’s southern border with Texas, in the Red Bluff Reservoir along the Pecos River.
+New Mexico's lowest point is on the state's southern border with Texas, in the Red Bluff Reservoir along the Pecos River.

 The State of New Mexico is divided into 33 counties.
 In alphabetical order, these counties are: Bernalillo, Catron, Chaves, Cibola, Colfax, Curry, De Baca, Dona Ana, Eddy, Grant, Guadalupe, Harding, Hidalgo, Lea, Lincoln, Los Alamos, Luna, McKinley, Mora, Otero, Quay, Rio Arriba, Roosevelt, San Juan, San Miguel, Sandoval, Santa Fe, Sierra, Socorro, Taos, Torrance, Union, and Valencia.